 Reporting RequirementsThe awarded institution shall submit an annual expenditure report.
-Scholars are expected to attend the Annual Searle Scholars' Meeting which is normally held in Chicago in April.
-Abstracts and fiscal reports will be requested near to the meeting dates.
-Final scientific and fiscal reports shall be due within 60 days of the termination of the award.
+Searle Scholars are expected to attend the Annual Searle Scholars' Meeting which is normally held in Chicago in April.
+Scientific reports which consist of an abstract and headshot will be requested prior to the annual meeting.
+Interim fiscal reports are requested in July and due in August each year of the award.
+Final scientific and fiscal reports will be due within 60 days of termination of the award.

-Use of FundsAwards will be made to institutions for the support of the research programs of the Scholars.
+Use of FundsAwards are made to institutions for the support of the research programs of the Scholars.
 Up to 25% of an individual's calendar year salary may be charged to the grant, together with appropriate fringe benefits.
-Persons on academic year appointments may charge 25% of the academic year salary and one month of summer salary (at the monthly rate for the academic year) when the academic year is ten months, or two months when the academic year is nine months.
-However, in no case may the total salary plus benefits charged for the Scholar exceed $25,000 in any given year of the award.
-Scholars shall have the maximum discretion in the budgeting and rebudgeting of funds to meet their research needs.
+Individuals on academic year appointments may charge 25% of the academic year salary and one month of summer salary (at the monthly rate for the academic year) when the academic year is ten months or two months when the academic year is nine months.
+However, in no case may the total salary plus benefits charged for the Scholar exceed $25,000 in one year.
+Scholars shall have the maximum discretion in the budgeting and re-budgeting of funds to meet their research needs.
 However, the following limitations will apply:

-If a Searle Scholar wishes to transfer the award to another institution, a formal request shall be directed to the Program.
+Change of InstitutionIf the Searle Scholar wishes to transfer the award to another institution, a formal request shall be directed to the Program.
 The request shall include a letter from the institution currently holding the grant indicating that it is aware of the request to relinquish the award and the estimated amount of funds, if any, to be returned to the Program for transfer.
-Transfers will only be permitted to institutions that are invited to submit proposals to the Searle Scholars Program.
+Transfers will only be permitted to institutions which are invited to submit proposals to the Searle Scholars Program.

-If the proposed research program involves humans as research subjects, the use of warm-blooded animals, or experiments involving recombinant DNA techniques, the Scholar will be expected to comply with the current guidelines of the Department of Health and Human Services concerning such matters.
+Human Subjects, Animals, and Recombinant DNAIf the proposed research program involves humans as research subjects, the use of warm-blooded animals, or experiments involving recombinant DNA techniques, the Searle Scholar will be expected to comply with the current guidelines of the Department of Health and Human Services concerning such matters.

 PatentsIf an invention is made, wholly or in part, with support received from the Searle Scholars Program, the Program shall be notified promptly, in writing.
 Disposition of patents shall be in accordance with the policies of the grantee institution.
-However, any net income from licensing and royalties shall be divided so that a proportionate amount (based on the percentage of the Searle Scholarís total research supported by the award), shall be set aside and used for the support of biomedical research at the institution.
+However, any net income from licensing and royalties shall be divided so that a proportionate amount (in keeping with the percentage of the Searle Scholar’s total research supported by the Searle Scholars Award), shall be set aside and used for the support of biomedical research at the institution.
 Should publications result from research so supported, the Searle Scholars Program shall be cited as providing financial assistance.

-Any publication arising from work supported by the Program should acknowledge the funds as being received from the "Searle Scholars Program."
+Acknowledgement of SupportAny publication arising from work supported by the Program should be acknowledged as having received funds from the "Searle Scholars Program."

-It is the policy of the program to operate without discrimination as to age, race, religion, sex, handicap, or national origin in the employment or promotion of staff.
-This policy will be applied to the selection of the Searle Scholars.
+NondiscriminationIt is the policy of the Searle Scholars Program to operate without discrimination as to age, race, religion, sex, disability or national origin in the employment or promotion of staff.
+This policy will be applied to the selection of the Searle Scholars as well.

 |SITE MAP CONTACT US||© COPYRIGHT 2009 KINSHIP FOUNDATION.
 ALL RIGHTS RESERVED.|